tsbohc/zest.nvim/readme.md

 ### text objects

 When it comes to defining text objects, they can be considered fancy keymaps.
-Here're the definition of `inner line` and `around line`:
+Here're the definitions of `inner line` and `around line`:

 ```clojure
 (def-keymap :il [xo :silent]